jlord/sheetsee-cache/readme.md

 You can run this locally and it will check your internet connection - if you're not online it will use the last saved data allowing you to develop offline, yay!

-Once you download the repo, navigate there in Terminal and type:
+Once you clone the repo, navigate there in Terminal and type:

+    cd sheetsee-cache
     npm install
     node server.js